-What Is A Chromogranin-A Test?
+What Is Chromogranin-A Test?

 Chromogranin-A is a valuable marker for neuro endocrine tumors.
 Yet, it is found to be higher in the disseminated type of tumors rather than restricted neoplastic growths.
 Chromogranin A is a more frequently used biomarker as compared to chromogranin B and chromogranin C.

-A chromogranin test can indicate the presence of a neuro endocrine tumor but it does not tell anything in regards to disease progression or severity of such tumors.
+A chromogranin a test can indicate the presence of a neuro endocrine tumor but it does not tell anything in regards to disease progression or severity of such tumors.
 Therefore this test is rarely advised singly and is often done along with other relevant tests to gain an affirmative diagnostic or prognostic value.

 Granins are a form of acidic proteins which are a major component of secretory granules of various neuro endocrine and endocrine cells and have the potential to transform into neuro endocrine tumors.

-There are several commercially available kits which let you test for Chromogranin-A. These diagnostic kits for chromogranin have no single standardized technique.
+There are several commercially available kits which lets you test for Chromogranin-A. These diagnostic kits for chromogranin have no single standardized technique.
 Some kits work on the principle of ELISA (enzyme-linked immunosorbent assay), while some work on the principles of RIA (radio-immunoassay).

-Purpose Of Performing Chromogranin-A Test
+Purpose Of The Test

 - High chromogranin in cases of prostate cancer not only suggests a neuro endocrine origin, but is also linked to poor prognosis and resistance to hormonal therapy.